Hydro Extruded Solutions

 Hydro Extruded Solutions is a manufacturer of extruded aluminium profiles.
 Hydro has the largest global aluminium extrusion-based operation in the world, counting 100 production sites in more than 40 countries, and has 22,400 employees.
 Hydro's head office is located in Oslo, Norway.
-In 2015, it was debarred and excluded from all contracting with the US Federal Government in response to a 19 year scheme to falsify material testing and certification records, which directly resulted in the loss of two NASA satellites, totaling more than $700 million USD.
+In 2015, it was debarred and excluded from all contracting with the US Federal Government in response to a 19-year scheme to falsify material testing and certification records, which directly resulted in the loss of two NASA satellites, totaling more than US$700 million.

 History

 Skandinaviska Aluminiumprofiler AB (Scandinavian Aluminum Profiles) set up its first extrusion plant in Vetlanda in 1963, with sales of aluminum profiles from the Swedish plant beginning in 1967.
 The Norwegian corporation Orkla Group acquired Sapa in 2005 and delisted the company from the Stockholm Stock Exchange.